 In Nvidia Control Panel, expand Display in the left pane, and then select Adjust desktop size and position.
 In the right pane, click on the Size tab.

-In the Resize box, adjust the width, height or both until the screen fits your monitor or TV.
+In the Resize box, adjust the width, height, or both until the screen fits your monitor or TV.
 Click OK to save the changes.

 AMD Radeon Software

-For AMD graphic card users, search for and open “AMD Radeon Software” from the Windows 10 search bar.
-Alternatively, you can also open the application by right-clicking on your desktop and select AMD Radeon Software.
+For AMD users, search for and open “AMD Radeon Software” from the Windows search bar.
+Alternatively, you can also right-click on your desktop and select AMD Radeon Software.

 Intel HD Graphics Control Panel

-Under Scaling, select Maintain Display Scaling or Maintain Aspect Ratio and see if it fixes the screen smaller or larger than monitor issue.
-Try other scaling settings as well if the two mentioned scaling settings doesn’t solve the problem.
+Under “Scaling,” select “Maintain Display Scaling” or “Maintain Aspect Ratio” and see if it resolves the issue of the screen being smaller or larger than the monitor.
+Try to experiment with other scaling settings if these two options don’t really solve the problem.

 Fix 2 – Configure monitor on-screen settings

-You can quickly change the screen resolution in Windows 10 by right-clicking on your desktop, select Display Settings, then select a resolution from the “Display resolution” drop-down menu.
+You can quickly change the screen resolution in Windows 10 or 11 by right-clicking on your desktop, selecting “Display Settings,” and then choosing a resolution from the “Display resolution” drop-down menu.

 Fix 4 – Change the scaling mode